ProxyKit/ProxyKit/README.md

 [![NuGet][nuget badge]][nuget package]
 [![Feedz][feedz badge]][feedz package]

+⚠️ ProxyKit is obsolescent.
+See ProxyKit/ProxyKit/issues/230.
+Migration to https://github.com/microsoft/reverse-proxy

 A toolkit to create code-first **HTTP Reverse Proxies** hosted in ASP.NET Core as middleware.
 This allows focused code-first proxies that can be embedded in existing ASP.NET Core applications or deployed as a standalone server.
 Deployable anywhere ASP.NET